GlobetrotterG/lovecebu/README.md

     * Atty.
 Mark Anthony Gaviola
     * Vhern Igoy
     * Jessa M. Gelbolingo
-* Instagram Icon on the Photographs of Cebu section was taken from [freepnglogos.com](https://www.freepnglogos.com/images/instagram-logo-png-2428.html).
+* Instagram Icon on the Photographs of Cebu section was taken from [freepnglogos](https://www.freepnglogos.com/images/instagram-logo-png-2428.html).

 ## Links
- * Some of the information that I've used for the articles on this site was taken from [Wikipedia]
+ * Some of the information that I've used for the articles on this site was taken from [Wikipedia](https://www.wikipedia.org/)
  * Links that are used on this site:
     * [Philippine Department of Foreign Affairs](https://consular.dfa.gov.ph/services/visa/visa-general-info)
     * [Globe Telecom](https://www.globe.com.ph/)